MathieuJouffroy/Roger_skyline/Network/1_ssh.md

 ### Before creating your VM:<br>
 VirtualBox settings -> Network -> change ***NAT*** on ***Bridged Adapter***.
+(useful for setting static IP and Netmask \30 with host machine)

 ## Create non-root user to connect to machine
 install `sudo` (for root privileges):